Delanie Linden

 • She has been a teaching assistant for numerous MIT and SMU courses and led recitation sessions for Professor Mark Jarzombek’s “Global Architecture” Spring 2021 course.

-• She also writes a curatorial blog for MIT’s Out of Frame, which curates images and ideas about art and architecture centered on a weekly theme.
+• She wrote a curatorial blog for MIT’s Out of Frame, which curates images and ideas about art and architecture centered on a weekly theme.

 • She was also a CAPD fellow at the MIT Career Advising & Professional Development center, in which she created resources, lead workshops, and advised students about careers.